 What is an Historic Preservation Easement?
-An historic preservation easement is a voluntary contractual agreement, between the owner of an historic property and the Historic Santa Fe Foundation (HSFF), under which the owner retains possession of the property while the HSFF assumes responsibility for ensuring it is preserved in perpetuity.
+An historic preservation easement is a voluntary contractual agreement, between the owner of an historic property and Historic Santa Fe Foundation (HSFF), under which the owner retains possession of the property while HSFF assumes responsibility for ensuring it is preserved in perpetuity.
 Historic preservation easements are an effective and widely used mechanism for securing the permanent protection of historic buildings and archaeological sites.
 For a more thorough explanation, see the National Trust for Historic Preservation's preservation easement guidelines.

 What are the Advantages of a Historic Preservation Easement?